 When we hold a position in the spot market, we sometimes wish to offset the changes of our spot position by buying or selling certain amount of the corresponding futures contracts.
-Dynamic hedge refers to the practice where we change the position in the futures market periodically in order to offset the changes in the spot market more efficiently.
-The key to do this is to estimate the risk-minimizing hedge ratios for each period.
+Dynamic hedge refers to the practice that we change the position in the futures market periodically in order to offset the changes in the spot market more efficiently.
+The key is to estimate the risk-minimizing hedge ratios for each period.